youngminpark2559/kaggle/histopathologic-cancer-detection/README.md

 You can check my summaries and comments if you want to briefly see it
 https://youngminpark2559.github.io/ml_cv_p/CBAM_Convolutional_Block_Attention_Module/paper_summary.html

-- `Metrics` to inspect dataset before training and to evaluate performance of the deep learning model after training Accuracy, Precision, Recall, ROC Curve, F1 Score, etc
+- `Metrics` to inspect dataset before training and to evaluate performance of the deep learning model after training by using Accuracy, Precision, Recall, ROC Curve, F1 Score, etc
 https://github.com/youngminpark2559/kaggle/blob/master/histopathologic-cancer-detection/src/train/train_by_transfer_learning_using_resnet.py#L374

 If you want to briefly see the concept of metric, you can check this out